The Stogie Guys

 Stogie Commentary: Perfect Fives

-After reading my recent review of the Tatuaje Havana VI Verocu No. 2 (Exclusivo Zona del Este), reader Cadfael asked what other cigars had received a heralded five out of five stogies rating.
-I directed him to our Stogie Reviews Archive at the top of the home page where you can see all the cigars we’ve reviewed and the rating each received.
+After reading my recent review of the Tatuaje Havana VI Verocu No. 2 (Exclusivo Zona del Este), a reader asked what other cigars had received a heralded five out of five stogies rating.
+I directed him to our Stogie Reviews Archive where you can see all the cigars we’ve reviewed and the rating each received.

 I praised another Ashton, the Classic Corona, for its finely mixed flavors, slow burn and creamy smoke.